Next Generation Total-Body PET/CT: Challenges and Opportunities

 Another Next Generation PET/CT is coming soon.
 The Omni 128cm Total Body PET – Small Australian trial at Peter Mac

 A Global first for NET.
 Omni 128cm Total Body PET at the Peter MacCallum Cancer Centre in Melbourne Australia.
 According to Professor Michael Hofman, they have been using the camera for a couple weeks and it is exceeding their expectations.
 They're running a short trial comparing results against regular PETs.
 The great news is that part of the trial will be a prospective sub-trial around dual FDG/ DOTATATE.
-In fact I now know that the first patient in the world to be scanned was a Pancreatic NET and you can watch a great video of this even below.
+In fact I now know that the first patient in the world to be scanned was a Pancreatic NET and you can watch a great video of this event below.
 What is…

 Imaging to Monitor Treatment Response in Patients With Advanced Neuroendocrine Tumors